10 Pet-Friendly Custom Home Design IdeasMay 17, 2022

 8. Figure Out Where You Can Put a Dog Shower or Pet Bath

 One of the pet-friendly custom home design ideas that will help you out and help keep your home clean is some sort of pet washing station.
-It’s also one of the popular housing trends.
+It’s also one of the popular home design trends.
 If you can allocate enough room within your floor plan, consider making your mudroom large enough to incorporate a washtub that is big enough to hold your pet or adding a dog shower or pet bath somewhere else in the home.

 Pet Washing Station Indoors and Outdoors